 - The lumbar padding is reshaped, and the same holds for the mesh on the back.
 Both look better in the new model, I think this is an improvement.
 They have added padding sections along the sides of the tensioned mesh, I did not have any issues with the previous design, but this looks cool.
 See them both side by side:

-- It is important to stress that this is again the trampoline type tensioned mesh which Deuter introduced in 1984.
+- It is important to stress that this is again the trampoline-type tensioned mesh that Deuter introduced in 1984.
 Nowadays, many brands are introducing this system in small to medium size packs.
 I am convinced there is nothing better.
 I have been using this system since 2003 when I purchased my first Futura 38.
+Below you can see how this system looks, this is my own Deuter Futura Vario 50 + 10 pack:

 - The side pockets are more angled now so that you can easier put the bottle in, this is also an improvement.